 CBD, or cannabidiol, is one of over 100 chemical compounds found in marijuana.
 It’s unique in that it provides many natural medicinal benefits such as stress and anxiety relief, without some of the unwanted psychoactive properties or “high feelings” associated with the more well-known THC that gets inhaled when marijuana is smoked.

 CBD is also an anti-inflammatory agent, a sleep aid, and helps eliminate fat in your liver which helps prevent liver disease.
-When looking for CBD oil, find brands made with CBD Isloate, such as Natural Wellness’s Peppermint CBD Oil, which is the purest form of CBD oil.

 And, to top it off, CBD oil is also extremely cost-effective and easy to use, as opposed to the Harley.